nhsconnect/gpconnect/pages/accessrecord_structured/accessrecord_structured_development_medication_list_and_bundle.md

 - When multiple queries in the same API call return data in the same profile, the list will identify which data in the profile has been returned for which query.
 - Where there are no items returned, the list will be empty.
-- Where the return includes warning messages (for example, when clinical data is excluded), those messages will be in the list profile.manage negation where no resources are present in a system to be returned by a query, allow some attribution that is common to the resources it references, differentiate between items at different stage of a workflow and provides a mechanism to deal with providing warnings that can be applied to the group of resources.
+- Where the return includes warning messages (for example, when clinical data is excluded), those messages will be in the list profile.manage negation where no resources are present in a system to be returned by a query.
+An attribution that is common to the resources it references will be returned, differentiating between items at different stages of a workflow, providing a mechanism to deal with warnings that can be applied to the group of resources.

 {% include note.html content=" The List resource is still in the process of being curated and may be subject to change depending on the outcome of the curation process.
 Codes to populate the code and warningCode fields are yet to be confirmed but will be added to the guidance shortly." %}

 ### Confidential items

-Where items have been excluded from the returned resources due to patient consent preferences or as they are part of the exclusion dataset this SHOULD be indicated at the list level.
-If an item that would have been an entry in a list is excluded the warningCode field SHOULD be populated using the confidential items warning code.
+Where items have been excluded from the returned resources due to patient consent preferences or as they are part of the exclusion dataset this **SHOULD** be indicated at the list level.
+If an item that would have been an entry in a list is excluded the warningCode field **SHOULD** be populated using the confidential items warning code.

 ### Data in transit